XIN2025/NodeNsync/readme.md

 ## FAQ

-**Q: Can I use Redis clients with GoKeyDB?**
+**Q: Can I use Redis clients with NodeNsync?**
 A: Yes!
-GoKeyDB uses the RESP protocol for compatibility.
+NodeNsync uses the RESP protocol for compatibility.

 **Q: Where is data stored?**
 A: Data is in-memory.
 Snapshots are saved to dataDir.